system76/docs/content/system76-driver.md

 We may determine that troubleshooting has exceeded the scope of support.
 If that's the case, further questions should be referred to those Operating System(s)' support forums.

-**NOTE** at this time it is recommended to use the NVIDIA driver from the Arch and Fedora repositories.
+**NOTE:** at this time it is recommended to use the NVIDIA driver from the Arch and Fedora repositories.

 ### Arch - Build the source code